-She woke realizing that she had been sleeping in a bed smaller and softer than the one in which she made her living, and that she was wearing the sort of flannel nightgown she hadn’t worn since she was a little girl.
+She woke to realize that she had been sleeping in a bed smaller and softer than the one in which she made her living and that she was wearing the sort of flannel nightgown she hadn’t worn since she was a little girl.

 The pleasant embraces of the bed and the gown and the soft cotton sheets were quickly overwhelmed by dull pain in her stomach.
 As she pulled her knees toward her chin and rolled onto her side, she saw a pale light revealing a doorway to another room.
 There a man sat at a table, his back to her.
 Lacey knew for certain then that she wasn’t at the saloon and she wondered where she was.